jahid-cuet/jahid-cuet/README.md

 ### Hi there 👋, This is Jahid

-A Biomedical Engineering student at CUET passionate about AI/ML.
-I specialize in bridging the gap between biomedical science, data analysis, and programming to innovate healthcare solutions for improved patient care, optimized workflows, and advanced medical research.
+A Biomedical Engineering student at CUET passionate about AI/ML and specialize in bridging the gap between biomedical science, data analysis, and programming to innovate healthcare solutions for improved patient care, optimized workflows, and advanced medical research.

 [![](https://visitcount.itsvg.in/api?id=jahid-cuet&icon=0&color=0)](https://visitcount.itsvg.in)